I-2-4-10.Vacating an Order of Dismissal at the Request of a Claimant

-B. Determining Good Cause to Vacate an Order of Dismissal
+B. Determining Whether to Vacate an Order of Dismissal

-If the ALJ concludes that good cause to vacate the dismissal order is not shown, the ALJ should:
+If the ALJ concludes that the claimant has not established a good cause reason to vacate the dismissal order, the ALJ will:

-advise the claimant by letter of the reasons for this conclusion;
+Inform the claimant, in writing, of the reasons for the conclusion;

-advise the claimant that the ALJ's refusal to vacate the dismissal order is not subject to review by the Appeals Council; and
+Advise the claimant that the ALJ's refusal to vacate the dismissal order is not subject to review by the AC; and

-document the hearing office file by inserting the claimant's request and a copy of the ALJ's letter to the claimant, and forward copies of the correspondence for association with the claims file.
+Document the file by associating the claimant's request and a copy of the ALJ's letter to the claimant.

-If the ALJ concludes that good cause to vacate the dismissal order is shown, the ALJ will vacate the dismissal order and proceed with the actions necessary to complete the record and issue a decision.
+If the ALJ concludes that the claimant established a good cause reason to vacate the dismissal order, the ALJ will vacate the dismissal order, proceed with the actions necessary to complete the record, hold a hearing (if applicable), and issue a decision.

 C. Preparing a Vacate Order

 The Document Generation System (DGS) does not include a template for vacating a dismissal order.
 To prepare a vacate order, the user will select the “Blank Order” in the DGS Findings Integrated Templates Dismissal template.